IFS-HSR/ch.hsr.ifs.cdttesting/README.md

-The plugins contained in **ch.hsr.ifs.cdttesting** are grouped into four features that are all available via `https://www.cevelop.com/cdt-testing/<eclipse-codename>/` where you need to substitude `<eclipse-codename>` for the codename of the eclipse release you are using (e.g **neon**).
+The plugins contained in **ch.hsr.ifs.cdttesting** are grouped into four features that are all available via `https://www.cevelop.com/cdt-testing/<eclipse-codename>/` where you need to substitute `<eclipse-codename>` for the codename of the eclipse release you are using (e.g **neon**).
 So if you are using **Eclipse Neon**, you would use this
 URL: